 3. Kreuzberg started off as a tough district of Berlin, but that was in yesteryear.
 Today, it is far from its erstwhile image and has coolly re-invented itself with loads of character.
 Nowadays, reputed as a cool bohemian district that is immensely multicultural, Kreuzberg has an edginess that is displayed in its anti-police slogans, and this quarter hosts some of the best curated Berlin best street art.
 The most famous one to watch out for is Victor Ash’s Kreuzberg Spaceman, which is said to be the world’s largest stencil.

 4. Friedrichshain lies close to Kreuzberg and it is another bohemian mix of cultures, communities, art, and fashion.
 Friedrichshain is pockmarked with many interesting murals and the most famous is the pink giant figure composed of myriad little bodies.

 “Blank walls are a shared canvas and we’re all artists.” – Carla H. Krueger

-I can go on endlessly on the addictive vibe of the German capital.
+I can go on endlessly about the addictive vibe of the German capital.
 Berlin street art is uber cool and this hipster city has a lot to offer.
-One of the best ways to enjoy it is taking an alternative perspective.
-So come, let’s marvel at the lively Berlin street art scene, take in its heritage and indulge in a culture that has shaped a confident, united and hopefully wealthier Berlin.
+One of the best ways to enjoy it is by taking an alternative perspective.
+So come, let’s marvel at the lively Berlin street art scene, take in its heritage, and indulge in a culture that has shaped a confident, united, and hopefully wealthier Berlin.

 RESPONSIBLE TRAVELING-BECAUSE I CARE